MEF-BDA503/Leyla-Yigit/index.md

 ## WEEK 3 (Oct 31, 2018)
 **Assignment 3: ODD Analysis 2**

 And further analysis for ODD (Otomotiv Distribütörleri Derneği) data has been done.
-In order to aggregate monthly ODD datas, we merged our code to main file.
+In order to aggregate monthly ODD data, we merged our code to main file.

 ***